h-do/h-do.github.io/_posts/2016-05-19-welcome-to-jekyll.markdown

 References to Jekyll and Git might not be completely removed yet.
 I'll find out in time.

 Until then, that is all.
-I'll change things when I feel like it and it should evolve into something mildly nice at some point.
+I'll change things when I can and it should evolve into something mildly nice at some point.